-John Thabiti Willis is a scholar of the social and cultural history of Africa in the Atlantic and Indian Ocean Worlds with a Ph.D. in History from Emory University, USA.
-He holds the position of Associate Professor of African History at The Africa Institute, Sharjah.
-Additionally, he also serves as an Associate Professor of African history at Carleton College in Northfield, Minnesota, USA.
+John Thabiti Willis is a scholar specializing in Africa's social and cultural history in the Atlantic and Indian Ocean worlds.
+He holds a Ph.D. in History from Emory University, USA, and is an Associate Professor of African History at The Africa Institute, Sharjah.
+Before this, he served as an Associate Professor of African History at Carleton College in Northfield, Minnesota, USA.

 In his 2018 book titled "Masquerading Politics: Kinship, Gender, and Ethnicity in a Yoruba Town, Otta, 1774-1928," Willis delves into the role of institutions employing ritual masquerades in reflecting and shaping changing political and economic relations during pivotal periods such as the rise and decline of West African empires, Atlantic slavery, the spread of Islam, and the establishment of Christian missions and British colonialism.
-This book has gained recognition as a finalist for the 2019 Best Book Prize (previously known as the Herskovits award) by the African Studies Association.
-Moreover, it recently won the 2020 Yoruba Studies Book Prize, which honors the best books on Yoruba people and their culture published over a three-year period.
+This book has gained recognition as a finalist for the 2019 Best Book Prize (previously known as the Herskovits Award) by the African Studies Association.
+Moreover, it recently won the 2020 Yoruba Studies Book Prize, which honors the best books on Yoruba people and their culture published over three years.

 Over the past decade, Willis has dedicated his research to uncovering the historical and cultural significance of Africa's contributions to pearling in the Gulf.
 His research utilizes a range of sources, including museum exhibits, manumission records, and heritage performances.
 In his latest project, Willis is collecting oral histories through ethnography and geographic information system methodologies to analyze the biographies of individuals who were involved in the pearling industry.